gfcwfzkm/PIF-Image-Format/README.md

 ### PIF Image Viewer
 ( Required: .NET Framework or Mono )
 ![Image of the Viewer](test_images/viewer_screenshot.png) A small image viewer for the PIF image format.
 It supports all color modes and shows various informations about the image.
-PIF Images can be exported back to Bitmaps (.bmp) i needed.
+PIF Images can be exported back to Bitmap (.bmp) files.
 ## Todo
 We still have some steps ahead of us before this project can be considered finished.
 Here a rough overview of the things that are already done or that are still missing.
  - [x] Image Converter